QuantumAdventures/optical-bottle-beam/README.md

 ## Installation

-Well, now, how you can run this code?
+Well, now, how can you run this code?
 Follow the next steps.

 1. First clone this repo in your computer.
-This can be done:
+This can be done
     * Via SSH:

     ```bash